-A couple of months ago, I started to notice the Tiny Trolls of Norway brand on social media.
-I was impressed.
+When I started to notice the Tiny Trolls of Norway brand on social media, I was impressed.
 Their outdoor clothing for children aged 1 to 8 years old looked so warm and comfortable that I was a bit jealous they didn’t make it for adults.

 A few weeks ago, Tiny Trolls of Norway got in touch to ask if I’d like to review some of their clothing.
 Sadly, they hadn’t started making it for adults, but the girls were keen to test it out.
 All of the tiny trolls clothing looked such amazing quality that I struggled to decide what to go for.
-But the garments that really stood out for me were their winter suits, so Tiny Trolls were kind enough to send one each for the girls to review.
+But the garments that really stood out for me were their winter suits, so Tiny Trolls kindly sent one each for the girls to review.

 Tiny Trolls of Norway Lille Olle Bolle Winter Suit